Homemade Cat Food: Is It Safe for Cats?

 Introduction

 In this article I’ll stay practical and honest: what homemade food can do well, where it’s risky, and how I personally would only consider it with clear veterinary guidance.
-If you’re also curious about raw diets specifically, read The Truth About Raw Diets for Cats before you choose a direction.
+If you’re also curious about raw diets specifically, read Raw vs Ready-to-Eat for Cats before you choose a direction.

 So the motivation is usually loving and logical — but the margin for error with cats is much smaller than with humans.
 That’s why I always put a big “caution” sign on homemade diets instead of a quick thumbs up.